 Module code: MANM324

-The module studies the various approaches to Fixed Income Investment, providing a systematic understanding of the challenges faced and the decisions to be taken when analysing and valuing fixed income securities and when managing bond portfolios.
-It encompasses the principles and practice of valuation of Treasury Securities and corporate bonds.
-This is approached from several different aspects including pricing of bonds, factors affecting bond prices, bond portfolio management strategies and bond performance evaluation.
-This module is particularly useful for students considering a career in finance; investment management, investment banking, private equity or venture capital, but is also useful for those involved in other areas of corporate management where knowledge of investment analysis and company valuation is important.
+The module studies the various approaches to Fixed Income Investments, providing a systematic understanding of the challenges faced and the decisions to be taken when analysing and valuing fixed income securities and when managing bond portfolios.
+It encompasses the principles and practice of valuation of Treasury securities and corporate bonds.
+This is approached from several different aspects including pricing of bonds, factors affecting bond pricing, risk and performance evaluation.
+This module is particularly useful for students considering a career in finance; investment management, investment banking, private equity or venture capital, but is also useful for those involved in the wider areas of finance and corporate management where knowledge of investment analysis and company valuation is important.

 Surrey Business School